 Crown Prosecution Service (CPS) This link explains how the CPS deals with cases involving domestic abuse.

-Witness Service – support at court as a witness
+Witness Service (Citizens Advice Bureau) – support at court as a witness

 Civil Legal Advice – Government website.
 Offering help including, debt, if your home is at risk, housing, eg if you’re homeless or at risk of being evicted, domestic abuse, family issues, eg family mediation or if your child’s being taken into care, special education needs, discrimination.